 |Additional Costs (Estimated):|

 |Living Expenses: food, local transportation, entertainment, etc. (estimated)||$1200|

 ** Students are responsible for booking their own flights.
 Students must arrive in London no later than June 5, 2023.
 Students must also not depart London prior to July 29, 2023.

 There will be a limited number of scholarships available to students of the program.
 The scholarship will be awarded based on need and merit, and require submission of an application and financial documentation.
 These items will be distributed upon admission into the program.

 The application is all on-line.
-If you wish to apply for more than 1 location (ie, Sydney and Madrid) you MUST file separate applications.
-The deadline for receipt of applications is November 21, 2017.
+If you wish to apply for more than 1 location (ie, Singapore and Madrid) you may select up to 3 destinations on your application.
+You will only submit ONE application.
+The deadline for receipt of application is December 1, 2022.
 You will need to upload a resume as well as a copy of your STARS report as part of the on-line application.
 Please be aware of all corresponding deadlines.

 Please note: All students admitted into the program are guaranteed an internship.

 As a world and European business capital, London attracts businesses from every conceivable sector, including financial services, entertainment, hospitality, media and retail.
 For students interested in broadening their understanding of international business, there is no better city in which to study or work.